BecksterScience/BecksterScience.github.io/README.md

 Graduated Magna Cum Laude from San Diego State University, 3.78 GPA

 # References
+Professor Emeritus Dennis D.M.
+O’Leary, Ph.D.
+(Professional) The Salk Institute for Biological Sciences
+Tel: (858) 453-4100 ext.
+1415
+doleary@salk.edu

 Professor Joseph Mahaffy, Ph.D.
+(Professional/Educational)
 Department of Mathematics
 San Diego State University
 Tel: 619-594-3743
 jmahaffy@sdsu.edu

 Professor Vadim Ponomarenko, Ph.D.
+(Professional/Educational)
 Department of Mathematics
 San Diego State University
 Tel: (619)-594-6176
 vponomarenko@sdsu.edu

-Professor Emeritus Dennis D.M.
-O’Leary, Ph.D.
-The Salk Institute for Biological Sciences
-Tel: (858) 453-4100 ext.
-1415
-doleary@salk.edu

-Elizabeth Kozel, District Tutorial Coordinator Academic Success Center
+Elizabeth Kozel, District Tutorial Coordinator (Professional) Academic Success Center
 Southwestern College
 Tel: (619)-421-6700 ext.
 5373
 ekozel@swccd.edu

 # About Me!
 Hello!
 My name is Evan Beck, it is a pleasure to meet you!
 Thank you for taking the time to learn more about me, welcome to my website!
-I recieved my undergraduate degree in Applied Mathematics from San Diego State University in 2023, and I am currently a Mathematics Masters student at Courant Institute, NYU.
+I recieved my undergraduate degree in Applied Mathematics from San Diego State University in 2023.
+I am currently a Data Science Masters student at the Center for Data Science, NYU.
 My goal is to finish my masters degree, and then begin my work as a Data Scientist.
-My main areas of interest are: Environment, Climate, and Social Justice.
+My main areas of interest are: Wildlife Conservation and Climate Science.
+In my free time, I am an avid fissherman, outdoorsman, and family man!
+I am the son of two amazing parents, the brother of three amazing siblings including a sister, brother, and dog.
+I. am also a doggy dad to an amazing pitbull mix rescue!
+My family and friends, along with my love for our natural world serve as my inspiration.
+My core values are endless love, acceptence of all, social and political reform, and equality.